monktastic/blog/pages/metaphysics/radical-skepticism_draft.md

 all you like but it doesn't prove anything."

 Remember: we're not *trying* to prove anything.
-We're trying to discover how we justify our belief in it, without implicitly assuming it.
+We're trying to discover whether we have any justification for the past (that doesn't make any assumptions whose justification lies in the past).

+---

 * Well, at least it is the most *productive* belief.